mrtousif/fp-node-codetest/README.md

 ## Swagger Doc is available at <http://localhost:3000/docs>

-## JSON data saved in stock.json file
+## JSON data saved in stock.json file where you can update price and quantity according to your need

 ## Update the stock quality and price of one apparel code and size